isaacabdi/revlog_project1/README.md

 - Automate log generation, monitoring, and alerting with cron jobs.

 ## Instructions
-- 3 scripts stringmn.py | alert_system.py | cleanup.sh
+- 3 scripts `stringmn.py` | `alert_system.py` | `cleanup.sh`
-- run scriptmanager.sh script or add manually to crontab -e to run the above 3 scripts in order sequentially
+- run `scriptmanager.sh` script or add manually to crontab -e to run the above 3 scripts in order sequentially
-- then run the generate_logs.sh: indefinitely generates random logs and prints them to app.log, run this after scriptmanager.sh
+- then run the `generate_logs.sh`: indefinitely generates random logs and prints them to app.log, run this after `scriptmanager.sh`

 ## Technologies